nih-cfde/training-and-engagement/docs/CF-Tutorials/MIME-type/siegfried.md

   </mime-type>
 ```

 We can now build a MIME-info database with the updated files.
-Instead of overwriting the `default.sig` file, it is best practice to create a different signature file with different identifier using the `-name` flag.
-We can also create a single signature file with multiple identifiers.
 In our example, the `.idat` entry was added to the `freedesktop.org.xml` file.
 Since it would be useful to keep original identifiers, a custom signature file is built.

-!!! note "default.sig"
-    Building database without specifying the name of the database replaces the `default.sig` file which contains the file format signature in PRONOM format.
-To restore the `default.sig` file, rebuild the database:
-    ```
-    roy build
-    ```

 === "Custom database"